-Number of students graduating with each concentration/specialization in SSY: Number of Courses Required for Specialization Number of Courses Offered within SSY Number of Courses Offered in SSY-1 Health Services Administration [requested] 2 2 2
+Number of students Number of Number Number

+graduating with each Courses of of

+concentration/specialization Required for Courses Courses

+in SSY: Specialization Offered Offered in

+within SSY-1

+SSY

+Health Services [requested] 2 2 2

+Administration

 6.2c In the space provided, explain how the frequency of course offerings for required and specialization courses documented in the tables above represents adequate resources for the program.
 To the extent that courses are not offered with sufficient frequency, explain why and what is being done to address the problem.
 Limit 100 words.